Seal of Biliteracy

-School Districts and Charter Schools are required to notify ADE of its intent to participate by September 1st of the current school year by filling out The Intent to Participate Form.
+Public school districts and public charter Schools are required to notify ADE of its intent to participate by September 1st of the current school year by filling out The Intent to Participate Form.

 While language study can begin at any grade level, the use of the terms Novice, Intermediate, and Advanced indicate general performance and proficiency levels.
 Each level considers how well a speaker uses vocabulary, text type, language functions, context, accuracy control, and communication strategies.
 Additionally, each level takes into consideration how well the speaker is comprehended by others.
 A brief overview follows:

 Novice: The student communicates with words/characters and phrases to express basic needs on familiar topics that have been highly practiced and memorized.
 The learner controls the accuracy within the memorized and practiced context and can be understood by one accustomed to dealing with language learners (a sympathetic listener).
 Example: “gloves”, “need gloves”, “I need gloves.”

 Intermediate: The student communicates with sentences and some connected sentences while expressing and elaborating on basic needs.
 The learner controls the language with enough accuracy to be understood by one accustomed to dealing with language learners.
 Example: “I need winter gloves because my hands are cold.”

 Advanced: The student communicates in various time frames in extended, organized paragraph-length discourse to respond to and resolve problems.
 The learner controls the language sufficiently enough to interact effectively with someone unaccustomed to dealing with language learners.
 Example: “If gloves are on sale when I get my next paycheck, I might go get a pair to keep my hands warm.”